daniel-frenkel/Valar-Systems/2209_Blynk/README.md

 ## Step 3 - Set up app pins

+Blynk works by sending values to the ESP32.
+These values are received by the ESP32 in the blynk.h file where you can see all of the different functions.
+For example, if you set up a button in Blynk and place it on Virtual pin 36, and tell it to go 0 to 1.

+Once the button is pressed in Blynk, it sends a "1" to V36, the function BLYNK_WRITE(V36) will execute.

-Set up the following pins to match those in the pin.h file
+Set up the following pins to match those in the blynk.h file

 Segment Switch
   - Name: V1